-There is an option to clear the override file available to the system administrator - press the Menu key, and then select Settings > Advanced > Admin Settings > Reset to Default > Reset Local Config.
+- There is an option to clear the local override file available to the system administrator press the Menu key, and then select Settings > Advanced > Admin Settings > Reset to Defaults > Reset Local Configuration.
+You will be prompted to enter the administrative password. - There is an option to clear the web override file available to the system administrator press the Menu key, and then select Settings > Advanced > Admin Settings > Reset to Defaults > Reset Web Configuration.
 You will be prompted to enter the administrative password.